richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ## Example

 A user at Contoso wants to view Exit survey scores over time based on six month periods.
-In this case, they need to select a custom date range because no preset date ranges show scores based on siwx month timeframes.
-They select Jul 1, 2024 through Dec 31, 2024, which gives them a trend line in the Executuve Summary Report where the most recent data point shows a score for that timeframe.
+In this case, they need to select a custom date range because no preset date ranges show scores based on six month timeframes.
+They select July 1, 2024 through December 31, 2024, which gives them a trend line in the Executive Summary Report where the most recent data point shows a score for that timeframe.
 The previous data points on the trend line show six month scores going back in time, displayed in the table.

 :::image type="content" source="../../media/glint/reports/elc-custom-date-range.png" alt-text="Screenshot of a custom date range applied for a lifecycle report.":::